ziangqin-stu/rl_ppo/README.md

 1. Reproduce the error
 2. Try to think what cause the error
-3. Run related code segment to verify 2.
+3. Run related code snippets to verify 2.
 4. Debug and test, if bug fixed, done; else, go to 1.

 You need to follow this roughly in your debugging process.
 Otherwise, you are very likely to mess up the debugging.